katzer/mruby-yeah/README.md

 ## Server

 Yeah! works with any Shelf-compatible web server.
-Right now this is only mruby-simplehttpserver:
+Right now these are _mruby-simplehttpserver_ and _mruby-heeler_:

 ```ruby
 set :server, 'simplehttpserver' # => Default